bright/new-www/content/blog/embracing-polymorphism-for-flexible-components.md

 ## Implementing Polymorphic Components

-One practical example of harnessing the power of polymorphic components is the implementation of a Typography component.
+One practical **example of harnessing the power of polymorphic components is the implementation of a Typography component**.
 By leveraging polymorphism, this component allows you to create reusable and customizable text elements while maintaining type safety through TypeScript.

 ```typescript
 import React, { ComponentPropsWithoutRef, ElementType } from "react";